turboMaCk/glue/README.md

 Personally I still need to sort out a few things.
 For instance is it really a good idea to include `view` handling.
 Or if its API is really right.
 First of all `view` is not really related to `(Model, Cmd msg)` pair itself.
-Also view API might be a lot different.
-For example you might want to pass route to it.
+Also view is API are usually thing that varies most between modules.
+On the other hand it's nice to refer to modules view same way you refer to it's update.
 Anyway since this package is still in early experimental stage I'll leave this question open.

 ## License